DARoSLab/cear/_pages/Downloads.md

   });
 </script>

-#### Indoor sequences were collected in 13 diverse environments under a range of lighting conditions: well-lit, dark, HDR, and blinking.

-#### The outdoor sequences were captured in 10 distinctive outdoor environments, with four sequences per environment.
-Each set of four sequences includes variations of two different sets of quadruped gaits (trot-only and combined gaits) under different periods of the day (daytime and nighttime)

-#### \*_trot means a trot-only gait and *_comb means a combination of trotting, bounding, and pronking gaits.

 ### Indoor sequence example
+Indoor sequences were collected in 13 diverse environments under a range of lighting conditions: well-lit, dark, HDR, and blinking. \*_trot means a trot-only gait and *_comb means a combination of trotting, bounding, and pronking gaits.

 <div style="display: flex; flex-wrap: wrap;">
     <!-- Video 1 -->